Ed Harris: 2000–2009: Directorial debut and other work

 Harris made his directorial debut in 2000 with the drama biopic Pollock, in which he also starred as artist Jackson Pollock.
 He was nominated for his first Academy Award for Best Actor (his third Oscar nomination overall) for his performance.
 To prepare for the role, he built a small studio in which to copy the painter's techniques.
 Two years later, Harris was nominated for his fourth Academy Award (third in the Best Supporting Actor category) for his role as Richard Brown in the British American drama film The Hours.

 In between the two Oscar nominated roles, he appeared in the biographical drama A Beautiful Mind (2001) and portrayed German sniper Major Erwin König in the war thriller Enemy at the Gates (2001).
 In 2002, he appeared in adverts for the Vauxhall Vectra in the United Kingdom.
+In 2003, he played Coach Harold Jones in the football drama Radio.